cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

     Date: 2014-10-13T23:25:17
     Tags: java, truffle

+<p class="subtitle">How hard is it to write a simple, fast interpreter?
+Let's find out.</p>

 Ever since implementing a [meta circular evaluator](https://mitpress.mit.edu/sicp/full-text/sicp/book/node76.html) in college I've enjoyed implementing little lisp interpreters in languages.
 It's one of those starting projects I do when learning a new programming language.
 When I first learned Python and implemented a lisp interpreter I was amazed at how small and easy to read the implementation was.
 Little did I know Peter Norvig beat me to [a better python lisp interpreter](http://norvig.com/lispy.html).
 Nonetheless, it's a fun little exercise to get acquainted with a new programming environment and appeases my curiosity in languages and interpreters.